davlloyd/k8s-lychee/README.md

 This process is occuring in mulitple phases as listed below:

-* Step 1: Service repackaging, this will repackage the application into a container image and provide the seperation of the frontend (web) and backend (database) services.
-It will also be supportive of external definition of configuration services troug supporting configuration through environment variables as requird
+* Step 1: Service repackaging, the repackaging of the application into a container image and provide the seperation of the frontend (web) and backend (database) services.
+It will also be supportive of external definition of configuration services troug supporting configuration through environment variables as requird.
+Package is contained in the /docker directory

 * Step 2: Create manifests to create the service within a Kubernetes environment (focused on Pivotal Container Services / PKS) to support the hosting of the service, provide scaling, update, resilience and configuration management

-* Step 3: Identify constraints in current application architecture (current stage)
+* Step 3: Identify constraints in current application architecture

-* Step 4: Application refactoring for web front end to cater for changes to support scale-out (possible S3 support inclusion)
+* Step 4: Application refactoring for web front end to cater for changes to support scale-out.
+This will require the moving of the photo image repository from a local based storage model

 * Step 5: Applicatioom refactoring to support scale-out data services as alternate to MySQL